Mitte remains liveable, becomes more liveable

 All buildings will remain easily accessible for emergency services, refuse collection and delivery traffic.
 Residents can also continue to drive to their homes by car – only the route may be different.

-Of course, the public space in the entire Mitte district cannot be reorganised overnight.
-By spring 2026, we want to create up to 12 new neighbourhood blocks where the neighbourhood is suitable for a neighbourhood block and where there is too much through traffic.
+Of course, the public space in the entire Mitte district cannot be reorganized overnight.
+By spring 2026, we want to create up to 12 new Kiezblocks where the Kiez is suitable for a Kiezblock and where there is too much through traffic.

-All neighbourhoods in the Mitte district are being examined for their suitability as a neighbourhood block.
-28 neighbourhoods will be selected where traffic calming promises the greatest increase in quality of life.
-Traffic counts will also be carried out to find out whether a neighbourhood block is necessary at all.
+All Kieze in the Mitte district are being examined for their suitability as Kiezblock.
+28 Kieze are selected where traffic calming promises the greatest increase in quality of life.
+Traffic counts will also be carried out to find out whether a Kiezblock is necessary at all.

-Based on the results of the participation and the traffic counts, around 24 neighbourhoods will be selected for which specific neighbourhood block designs will be drawn up.
+Based on the results of the participation and traffic counts, around 25 Kieze will be selected for which specific neighborhood block designs will be drawn up.

-The next round of participation begins: you can discuss the design for your neighbourhood and give feedback during a walk through your neighbourhood and in the next online participation.
+The next round of participation begins: you can discuss the design for your Kiez and give feedback during a walk through your Kiez and in the next online participation.

-Taking the participation results into account, up to 12 neighbourhoods will be selected and the neighbourhood block concepts developed.
+Taking the participation results into account, up to 12 Kieze are selected and the Kiezblock concepts are developed.

 The success of the measures will be evaluated.
 We will keep you up to date on participation opportunities.